repoze/repoze.workflow/docs/configuration.rst

 Configuration
 =============

-:mod:`repoze.bfg.workflow` workflows are configured using a combination of :term:`ZCML` and Python.
+:mod:`repoze.workflow` workflows are configured using a combination of :term:`ZCML` and Python.

-Here's an example of the ZCML portion of a :mod:`repoze.bfg.workflow` workflow.
+Here's an example of the ZCML portion of a :mod:`repoze.workflow` workflow.

 .. code-block:: xml